GenesisFR/HowToBecomeGoodAtShooters/README.md

 - in some games, the AI can't see you until you see their head (ex: Half-Life)
 - reference: https://www.youtube.com/watch?v=5e8HZqF3cyk

-### Playing your build/class
+### Playing your class
-- every build has a purpose and should be played a certain way
+- every class has a specific role and should be played a certain way
-- not playing your build for what it's supposed to do or not playing it correctly is inefficient
+- not playing your class for what it's supposed to do or not playing it correctly is inefficient (ex: sniper using pistols)

 ### Reloading
 - always reload from behind cover (unless the area is clear)